quic/sense/docs/wiki/tools.md

 frame.
 After selecting from the list of available videos, you will be taken to a page with the frames presented in a grid with radio button to select the correct label.

-**NOTE:** Do not annotate the first 2-3 seconds (first 10 frames) in the annotation tool as it may not give the best results.
+**NOTE:** The model will perform best on annotations that occur after the first 2-3 seconds of the video